Karien van Gennip: Early life and education

 Karien van Gennip is the daughter of Jos van Gennip (born 1939), who was elected to the Senate from 1991 to 2007 as a Christian Democrat.
 She studied applied physics at Delft University of Technology and obtained an MBA at INSEAD Fontainebleau.

 Early career

 Van Gennip worked at McKinsey & Company in Amsterdam and San Francisco, and as project leader reorganisation at the Netherlands Authority for the Financial Markets.

 Political career

 From 2003 to 2007 Van Gennip was State Secretary of Economic Affairs in the second and third Balkenende cabinet, and from 2006 to 2008 she was a member of the House of Representatives.

 About her maternity leave during her position as a State Secretary, Van Gennip wrote a column in women's magazine Margriet.

-Van Gennip is also a notable member of Young Global Leaders, created by Klaus Schwab, Founder and Executive Chairman of the World Economic Forum.
+Van Gennip is also a notable member of Young Global Leaders, created by Klaus Schwab, founder and former executive chairman of the World Economic Forum.